masonmedia/jl_swup/README.md

-# **Jaxx.io Version 4.0**
+# **Jaxx.io**

 This README outlines the various frameworks, languages, approaches, and steps used in the building and maintenance of [jaxx.io](https://jaxx.io).

 ## **SWUP**

 This version of jaxx.io uses the [SWUP](https://github.com/gmrchk/swup) library for AJAX page transitions, and the addition of entrance/exit animation classes.
-This gives the site an app-like user experience: pages do not reload, load time and view changes are fast, and it is easily extensible with simple (or complex) css and js animations.
+This gives the site an app-like user experience: pages do not reload/http requests are not made (unless a page is actively refreshed), initial site load time and individual page view changes are fast, and it is easily extensible with simple (or complex) css and js animations.

 SWUP works by wrapping the main page content with an `id="swup"`.
 This alone works to swap content in and out without reload via ajax.
 The addition of `.transition-` and `.is-animating` classes then offers wide flexibility in creating custom animation options for page transitions and individual element animations (refer the SWUP API).
 The base class for fading in and out is `.transition-fade`.
 See more below under **CSS**.